luluzhou1/alinush.github.io/_posts/2023-06-02-Science-process-not-truth.md

 But not all philosophers of science agree with Popper.
 Some argue that scientific theories must not only be _falsifiable_ but also **empirically-confirmed** to some degree.
-Others argue that certain scientific theories are **unfalsifiable in practice** but remain scientific because they are part of broader theoretical framework that are testable as a whole.
+Others argue that scientific theories can be **unfalsifiable in practice** if they are part of broader theoretical frameworks that are testable as a whole.
-Or, because they might be falsifiable with better technology (e.g., string theory).
+Or, if they might become falsifiable with future, better technology (e.g., string theory).
-In this last case, indirect evidence, logical coherence, and the theory's ability to explain and predict phenomena play a crucial role is what gets the theory to be viewed as scientific.
+In this last case, indirect evidence, logical coherence, and the theory's ability to explain and predict phenomena is what gets the theory to be viewed as scientific.

 {: .info}
 In general, celebrating the scientific method does **not** mean we should dispense with all unfalsifiable theories.

 A **contrived-but-simple example**: your friend tells you _"There exist pink cars with yellow stripes!"_
-That is an unfalsifiable theory, so you should ignore everything coming out their mouth?
+That is an unfalsifiable theory.
+Should ignore everything coming out their mouth next?

 Admittedly, it would be very difficult to convince your friend such cars don't exist: you'd have to show them that all cars in the universe don't match this description, which would (likely) take infinite time.
 Yet the theory can be shown to be true by a trivial observation of such a car.